About this guide

 You might help your guests to car pool by passing on details of who is travelling to your event and who is willing to be a designated driver.

-You can add details about public transport options into your invitations, or encourage taxi sharing at the end.
+You can add details about public transport options into your invitations, or encourage taxi sharing.

 Consider choosing a central location or destination to get everyone together.
 This will mean less travel time and fuel consumption overall.